Llyn Geirionydd Lake

 There’s a monolithic memorial at the end of the lake.
 It was erected in around 1850 by Lord Willoughby d'Eresby of Gwydir Castle on the supposed site of the birthplace of the legendary Welsh bard and poet, Taliesin.
 This site is also the location where the poet Gwilym Gowlyd held his first Arwest in 1863, after being disillusioned with the formality of the Eisteddfod rules.
 The Arwest continued to be held annually at the foot of the monument until 1927.
 Taliesin is known for his poetry, which celebrates the military prowess and bravery of the Welsh rulers of his time, including Urien Rheged and his son Owain.
 His poetry is also characterized by its vivid imagery, complex metaphors, and use of alliteration and rhyme.
 The Taliesin monument collapsed during a storm in 1976 but was re-erected in 1994.

 Below the lake lies the ruins of the Klondyke Mill.
-Built towards the end of the 19th to process lead and zinc ore from the nearby Pandora mine.
+Built towards the end of the 19th Century to process lead and zinc ore from the nearby Pandora mine.
 Despite its association with the mine, the mill saw little usage and closed in 1911.
 In the 1920s, the mill gained notoriety as the site of a silver scam that gave it its current name.
-Today, the mill stands as a ruined tribute to the false optimism of the time and is the largest standing building connected to lead mining in North Wales.
-It is also a registered ancient monument under the guardianship of Cadw.
+Today, the mill is a registered ancient monument, and stands as a ruined tribute to the false optimism of the time and is the largest standing building connected to lead mining in North Wales.#